-If the procedure is done on an outpatient basis, your child probably won't stay overnight in the hospital.
+If the procedure is done on an outpatient basis, you or your child probably won't stay overnight in the hospital.
 Complications from catheter procedures include bleeding, infection, or movement of the plug or coil from where it was placed in the heart.

-In the past, people who've had a PDA were advised to take antibiotics before dental work and certain surgical procedures to prevent a heart infection (infective endocarditis).
+In the past, people who've had a PDA were advised to take antibiotics before dental work and certain surgical procedures, to prevent a heart infection (infective endocarditis).
 Today, preventive antibiotics are no longer recommended for most people with a patent ductus arteriosus.

 Lifestyle and home remedies